gkz/LiveScript/README.md

 ## Why
-On its way to hide bad parts of JavaScript, CoffeeScript accumulated its own: awkward variable scope, confusing/pointless keywords, long extension name, and so on.
+On its way to hide bad parts of JavaScript, CoffeeScript accumulated its own: horrible variable scope, confusing/pointless keywords, awkward ranges, long extension, and so on.
 Coco tries to amend them, entwining good parts of both.

 ## Principles